Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Local eCommerce Business Service Provider Ecosystem

-Retail and supermarket stores like Falabella, Ripley, Paris, Jumbo, Lider, along with the market places such as Linio, Mercadolibre and Yapo.
-For food and purchases deliveries Cornershop, Rappi, Uber Eats and PedidosYa are the most used platforms.
+Retail and supermarket stores like Falabella, Ripley, Paris, Jumbo, Lider, along with the market places such as Linio, Mercado Libre and Yapo are Chile’s top eCommerce sites.
+For food and purchases deliveries Cornershop, Rappi, Uber Eats, and PedidosYa are the most used platforms.

 Online payments on sites in Chile are made in the local currency (Chilean peso, CLP) via local bank transfers and credit cards from local banks.
 Popular chilean platforms for payments are MACH, Fpay, and Mercadopago.
 For online purchases made in Chile from sites outside Chile, credit cards can also be used but the transactions are generally processed in U.S. dollars.